 1. What is a Linked List in JavaScript?

-Answer: A linked list is a linear data structure that consists of nodes, where each node points to the next node in the sequence.
-It is used to store and manage a collection of elements and allows dynamic memory allocation.
+Answer: A linked list is a linear data structure that consists of nodes; consequently, each node points to the next node in the sequence.
+It is used to store and manage a collection of elements, and furthermore, allows dynamic memory allocation.

 2. Explain the concept of a Doubly Linked List in JavaScript.